 Millennials have many skills that veterans can learn from, for example, social media savvy.
 Harness those skills by instating processes like reverse mentoring.
 This will not only make millennials feel valued as employees, but also help build relevant modern skills from within.

 Millennials are the digital natives, they inherently prefer digital over physical presence.
 Employers must create a strong social and digital presence, only then will prospective employees from this age group relate to the brand and be willing to join and stick around.
 After all, 62% of millennials are more likely to be loyal to companies that they can engage with online.

 Organizations must position themselves as millennial-friendly, by incorporating the following engagement and retention strategies, if they wish to attract and retain millennials.
 For this, the above elements must be ingrained into the talent management strategy, every step of the employee life cycle leveraging technology.

 How to use technology for retaining millennials

-- Define flags under each driver: Once an employee concern is categorized under a bucket driver, it is still important to know the exact cause for an employee to become a potential case.
+Once an employee concern is categorized under a bucket driver, it is still important to know the exact cause for an employee to become a potential case.
 Therefore, each driver can be further categorized into “flags” or specific “red alerts”.
-For example, “Compensation and Benefits” can comprise of flags like “Low Salary”, and “Not happy with benefits”.
+For example, “Compensation and Benefits” can comprise flags like “Low Salary”, and “Not happy with benefits”.
 “Personal Concerns” can include “Family issues” or “Health issues”.
 This helps HR and line managers know the exact cause of dissent, and accordingly plan retention interventions.

-For millennials, HR must devise and define these retention drivers and flags differently, in order to get the true picture of their engagement levels and possibility of retrenchment.
+For millennials, HR must devise and define these retention drivers and flags differently, in order to get the true picture of their engagement levels and the possibility of retrenchment.
 This data should serve as the foundation to design various interventions, from retention discussions to engagement activities.
-Such as systematic qualitative-cum-quantitative approach will definitely help identify exits early-on, provided HR and business leaders commit to using the system.
+Such as systematic qualitative-cum-quantitative approach will definitely help identify exits early on, providing HR and business leaders committed to using the system.